 There is good reason why medical cannabis is rapidly gaining acceptance and popularity around the country.
 Scientific studies have shown the effectiveness of cannabis at treating many symptoms of illness and chronic pain, without many of the dangerous and life-threatening side effects of opiate pain killers.

 If you would like to find out if medical marijuana is right for you, call Access Marijuana RX today at 727-209-5470 to get started.
 We help patients from St. Petersburg, Tampa and all of Florida.
-The process is risk-free; if you do not receive a recommendation for marijuana, you will not be charged for your evaluation.

 Candidates for Medical Cannabis Treatments